4. Make sure you have a working carbon monoxide detector

-Make sure you have a functioning carbon monoxide detector near all sleeping areas (if you have bedrooms on multiple floors, you will need one for each floor).
+Make sure you have a functioning carbon monoxide detector near all sleeping areas (if you have bedrooms on multiple floors, you’ll need one for each floor).

 The chance of carbon monoxide poisoning increases during a power outage.
 A study conducted at the Hartford Hospital shows that the majority of carbon monoxide exposures occur during the first day following snowstorms and the second and third days after a power outage.